 As it is very thin and soft unlike other stuffed Parathas, it tastes great along with Aloo Gobhi Ki Sabzi or any other sabzi of your choice.

-These Methi Parathas have a good shelve life and therefore they stay good for 2 days even at room temperature.
+These Methi Paratha have a good shelve life and therefore they stay good for 2 days even at room temperature.
 Therefore, they are considered great for your long travels too.

 You can also store them in the fridge for about 4 to 5 days in an airtight container.
 Reheat them on Tawa properly, while serving.

-These Methi Parathas freezes well!
+Methi Paratha freezes well!
 Let them cool down after cooking and then place them in ziplock freezer bags with parchment paper between each Paratha so that they don’t stick to each other.

 For stuffed Methi Paratha, add in a little roasted gram flour in the methi mixture, it makes Paratha flaky and crispy.

 You can even add boiled Potatoes or grated Paneer in the Methi mixture if you are making Stuffed Parathas to make it more filling.